Willem Sandberg

-Jonkheer Willem Jacob Henri Berend Sandberg (24 October 1897 – 9 April 1984) known as Willem Sandberg was a Dutch typographer, museum curator, and member of the Dutch resistance during World War II.
+Jonkheer Willem Jacob Henri Berend Sandberg (24 October 1897 – 8 April 1984) was a Dutch typographer, museum curator, and member of the Dutch resistance during World War II.

 Early life and career

-Sandberg was born in Amersfoort, the Netherlands in 1897 and studied art in Amsterdam.
+Sandberg was born in Amersfoort in 1897 and studied art in Amsterdam.
 He became a follower of the Mazdaznan movement.
 As a young man he traveled, serving as an apprentice to a printer in Herrliberg, Switzerland.
-In 1927, he visited Vienna, where he studied Otto Neurath's Isotype system at the Gesellschafts- und Wirtschaftsmuseum in Wien.
+In 1927, he visited Vienna, where he studied Otto Neurath's Isotype system at the Gesellschafts- und Wirtschaftsmuseum.
 At this time, he also visited the Dessau Bauhaus and met Naum Gabo, a pioneer of kinetic art.

 Returning to Amsterdam, Sandberg started work as a graphic designer, utilizing his printing skills and Neurath's Isotype system.
 In 1928, he started a long relationship with the Stedelijk Museum, and in 1932 became a member of VANK, the Dutch Society for Arts and Crafts.
 He soon joined the committee that determined the exhibitions of the museum.
 From 1937 to 1941, he served as the museum's curator of modern art.